SiXoS/qr-game/doc/language.md

 Null values has to be typed due to technical reasons (might change in the future) like this: `null: number`.

+There are also function types which can be declared by: `fun(number,boolean) -> void`

 ### Constants

 Constants has to be capital letters and can be defined above the init block.